ryasar79/reduxx/README.md

 >
 > a) you can use any number of keys
 >
-> b) technically you can put this reduxx.js file anywhere, but it makes most sense to put it in your root folder based on how you access it (in Step 3)
+> b) technically you can put this reduxx.js file anywhere, but it makes the most sense to put it in your root folder based on how you access it (in Step 3)

 ### Step 2: Set up ReduxX